thecannawiki/cannawiki-js/src/wiki/Light.md

 ## Measuring light intensity ##
-[[File:Relative Spectral Power Distrobution for color temp.jpg|thumb|310x310px|An SPD chart of common light spectrums]] The amount of photosynthetically reactive light ([[Light#PAR|PAR]]) present can be measured using a  dedicated device known as a Quantum sensor.
+[[File:Relative Spectral Power Distrobution for color temp.jpg|thumb|310x310px|An SPD chart of common light spectrums]] The amount of photosynthetically reactive light ([PAR](/Light#par)) present can be measured using a  dedicated device known as a Quantum sensor.
 They are very accurate, however, as most smartphones have a lux meter, a much cheaper alternative is to use a "PPFD meter" app.
 A lux value can be combined with the grow light's spectral power distribution (SPD) to calculate the amount of PAR radiation.
 This is necessary because lux meters measure light in the frequency relevant to human vision and not photosynthesis.

 Simply put, these apps use the phone's brightness sensor to find a lux value and ask the user to input the frequency of the grow light they are using.
 Often 3500K or 4000K for "full-spectrum lights", Samsung produces a number of LEDs in this range.